SAP-archive/teched2021-DAT163/README.md

 The requirements to follow the exercises in this repository are to use a Chrome web browser.

+## Pre-Requisites

+Steps to retrieve the flat file.

 ## Exercises

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.